furiosa-ai/furiosa-models/README.md

 It provides a set of public pre-trained, pre-quantized models for learning and demo purposes or for developing your applications.

-`furisoa-models` also includes pre-packaged post/processing utilities, compiler configurations optimized for FuriosaAI NPU.
+`furiosa-models` also includes pre-packaged post/processing utilities, compiler configurations optimized for FuriosaAI NPU.
 However, all models are standard ONNX or tflite models, and they can run even on CPU and GPU as well.